Shotguns can be used by all classes except Infiltrators.

 Shotguns are supposed to be weapons that don’t require good aim from the user.
 The whole point of firing multiple pellets is to make it easier to inflict damage on the target.

-However, since shotguns require multiple shots to actually kill the enemy, in order to have a competitive time-to-kill, you have to make sure that every shot lands as many pellet as possible while shooting at maximum rate of fire and pushing through recoil.
+However, since shotguns require multiple shots to actually kill the enemy, in order to have a competitive time-to-kill, you have to make sure that every shot lands as many pellets as possible while shooting at maximum rate of fire and pushing through recoil.

 It can be very challenging to consistently land all shots in this manner, especially on a moving target.